top of page

 The best idea is to have a small quantity of certified home compostable gloves on hand for situations that definitely require their use (like cutting up millions of chillies).
 These gloves from Biopak fit the criteria and are a good alternative when gloves are a necessity.

-Like with cling wrap, beware of rubber gloves claiming to be ‘biodegradable’ - always check that the gloves are certified under Australian home composting standard AS 5810.
+Like with cling wrap, beware of gloves claiming to be ‘biodegradable’ - always check that the gloves are certified under Australian home composting standard AS 5810.

 The notorious Chux is used by the truckload in restaurants and cafes around the country.
 They are an essential part of hygiene and serve a very convenient purpose, but did you know that they’re basically plastic?